BaraSedih11/Support-Vector-Machine/README.md

 ## Contents

 - `SVM.ipynb`: Jupyter Notebook containing the implementation of SVM's using Python.
-- `data.csv.csv`: Sample dataset used in the notebook for demonstration purposes.
+- `data.csv`: Sample dataset used in the notebook for demonstration purposes.
 - `README.md`: This file providing an overview of the repository.

 ## Requirements